QuentinClrt/SynSitive-PST3/README.md

 # Syn'Sitive PST3
-An OpenBCI project easily understood by users to analyze brain parts with an EEG.
+An OpenBCI project easily understanding by non-technical users to analyze brain activated zones with an EEG.

 ## Desktop App